josiahH-cf/theproductiveprompter/docs/31-days-ai-day-02.md

 Once you do define it, the tools become predictable.
 You stop asking for magic and start asking for work that a narrow prediction engine can actually do.

-## Quick Q&A: Isn’t This Where Skynet Starts?
+## Quick Q&A: Is This Where Skynet Starts?

-**“Isn’t this just the opening act of an evil robot movie?”** No.
+**“Is this just the opening act of an evil robot movie?”** No.

 Alan Turing’s 1950 paper did not propose building a conscious machine.
 It described a test for **imitation**: if a human judge could not reliably tell whether a response came from a human or a machine, the machine would count as intelligent for that narrow exchange.
 That is all.